 There is no one-size-fits-all grant or scholarship amount or requirements, and both scholarships and grants can come from a variety of entities (including private organizations and federal or state governments).

-If you need assistance paying for your education, there are multiple scholarships in Iowa you could consider—as well as Iowa grants that could be worth applying for.
-Here are just a few of the many Iowa tuition grants and scholarships for Iowa students that you might consider investigating further.
+How about considering some only-in-Iowa scholarships and grants?
+These can help you pay for your education and don’t need to be repaid.
+Here are just a few of the many Iowa tuition grants and scholarships that you might consider investigating further.

 These grants are for Iowa residents enrolled at one of Iowa’s eligible private colleges and universities.
 Applicants with the greatest financial need will be given priority.
 Recipients can receive grants for up to four years of full-time undergraduate study (part-time students may be eligible for an adjusted award amount).
 The maximum award amount equals the average Regent tuition and fee rate, although a specific year’s available funding can lower this amount.